The Top 10 Lessons for Life of Navigating with Map and Compass

 6. From your map be able to set a compass bearing allowing for magnetic deviation.
 The best tools are useless unless we know how to use them properly.

-points.
-Once you have mastered this skill you need never be lost again.
-What
+Once you have mastered this skill you need never be lost

 are the fixed points in your life?